martynbiz/cattlog-l5/README.md

 ##TODO##

-* rename Cattlog -> Keys, and simplify methods names (e.g. countKeys -> count)
-* Allow a array of patterns
+* Allow a array of patterns, optional single/double quotes
 * Can cattlog create a dest folder e.g. mkdir -p ...? new languages?
 * only overwrite (or get files that are configured right)
 * cache getDestFiles